airladon/ThisIGet/src/js/views/information/terms.md

 <li>use the Website in a manner inconsistent with any applicable laws or regulations.</li>
 </ol>

-## INTELLECTUAL PROPERTY RIGHTS AND COPYRIGHT
+## Intellectual Property Rights and Copyright

 The intent of This I Get is to make all Content free to use with limited restrictions, while protecting the remainder of the Website with copyright and trademarks to ensure users can be confident they are visiting this Website and not a third-party website.